 Hours: 7A.M. to 8P.M., Monday – Friday; 8AM to 8P.M., Saturday and Sunday, or as otherwise posted.
 No trespassing after hours.

-The Master Association shall not liable or held responsible for any injury or damage cuased by any person or dog in the dog park area or surrounding common areas.
+The Master Association shall not liable or held responsible for any injury or damage caused by any person or dog in the dog park area or surrounding common areas.

 Users of the facility and their dogs do so at their own risk.
 Handlers/Owners are responsible for any injuries caused by the dog(s) under their control.